sara-nl/sdrdocs/source/Pages/Basics/basic_usage.rst

 **Collection** is a bunch of deposits combined

-On the right you can see the latest deposits and collections that are uploaded on the data repository.
+On the right bar you can see the latest deposits and collections that are uploaded on the data repository.

+On the top left you see some statistics of your account such as the number of deposits and collections you have.
+"Show account detail" redirects you to your profile page.

+On the buttom left bar, the are  shortcuts for defining new collections, metadata schemas and groups, explained more in the :ref:`Advanced usage <advanced-usage>`.

  .. image:: ../Screenshots/homepage.png
    :align: center